 The noticed changes in the virus have so far not been too significant, but the subtle alterations still have to be taken into account.
 This could mean that people who get infected with HIV would develop AIDS around two and a half years later than the usual.

-About a century ago, the HIV infection crossed over to the human population from the chimpanzees in West Africa, and has become a top global health concern over the past three decades.
+About a century ago, the HIV infection crossed over to the human population from the chimpanzees in West Africa and has become a top global health concern over the past three decades.
 To date, about 40 million people have died because of it.

 With the many research and studies done on HIV, it has become possible for HIV victims to get diagnosed and treated as soon as possible, thereby avoiding the worst-case scenario.
 If you suspect that you have contracted HIV, you should get an HIV test immediately to be able to verify if you really have been infected.
 Then, if you get a positive test result, you should consult a medical provider to know what treatment solution is best for you.

 People who have access to HIV and AIDS treatment are able to live normal lives and stay away from the serious symptoms and complications that come with HIV and AIDS.
-In the past several years, there has been a significant increase in the number of people that get HIV treatment, and that has resulted to slower transmission rates and more controlled infection spread.
+In the past several years, there has been a significant increase in the number of people that get HIV treatment, and that has resulted in slower transmission rates and more controlled infection spread.

 With the treatment used to fight off HIV today, the strain is less likely to spread to other people and it becomes less dangerous and risky, unlike the situations before.